 Appointment of High Court Judges

-Article 217 outlines that High Court judges are appointed by the President after consulting the Chief Justice of India, the Governor of the State, and the Chief Justice of the concerned High Court.
-Qualifications include:
+- High Court judges are appointed by the President after consultation with the Chief Justice of India, the Governor of the State and the Chief Justice of the concerned High Court.
+Qualifications include a specified period of judicial office or practice as an advocate.

 Conclusion